-Spinach tortellini soup is hearty, comforting, and packed with flavor from lots of veggies, cheese tortellini and a swirl of pesto!
+Tuscan tortellini soup is hearty, comforting, and packed with flavor from lots of veggies, cheese tortellini and a swirl of pesto!
 I’ve given you suggestions for vegetables, but feel free to add others if you choose!
-(This post was originally published on February 24, 2012.
-As an Amazon Affiliate, I receive commission on qualifying purchases.)
+(This post was originally published on February 24, 2012)

-I love soup, and I could eat it just about every day except during the summer, and that’s when I switch to cold cucumber soup or gazpacho .
-I’m not sure why one would need to have canned soup on hand, since making it from scratch is so fast and easy.
+This tortellini soup, inspired by the flavors of Tuscany, is a quick and easy soup perfect for busy weekdays. love soup, and I could eat it just about every day except during the summer.
+I’m not sure why one would need to have canned soup on hand, since making it from scratch is so fast and easy?

-This spinach tortellini soup recipe starts with a chopped onion, celery and carrot, sautéed in a little olive oil.
+This tortellini soup recipe starts with a chopped onion, celery, and carrots, sautéed in a little olive oil.
 Add some garlic, chicken broth, and a can of San Marzano tomatoes and you’ve got a simple base.
-Add whatever vegetables you like -this is a good time to clean out the veggie bin in your fridge.
+Add whatever vegetables you like.
+This is a good time to clean out the veggie bin in your fridge.
 Then add a package of fresh spinach or cheese tortellini for a hearty vegetarian dish.
 Substitute chicken tortellini if you’d like!
 Add a couple of handfuls of fresh spinach just before serving.
-For an extra blast of flavor, stir in a big spoonful of pesto, sprinkle some parmigiano-reggiano cheese, and pinch or two of red pepper flakes.
+For an extra blast of flavor, stir in a big spoonful of pesto, sprinkle some Parmigiano-Reggiano cheese, and pinch or two of red pepper flakes.

 Gather your ingredients.
 This soup has a lot of fresh veggies.